 The Company is self-insured for certain losses related to general liability, workers' compensation and auto liability.
 The Company obtains third party insurance coverage to limit exposure from these claims.
 The Company is also self-insured for certain losses related to health and medical liabilities.
 The Company's self-insurance accruals, which include reported claims and claims incurred but not reported, are calculated using standard insurance industry actuarial assumptions and the Company's historical claims experience.
-As of both December 31, 2023 and 2022, self-insurance liabilities totaled \$1.1 billion and were recorded in accrued expenses and other long-term liabilities on the consolidated balance sheets.
+As of both December 31, 2024 and 2023, self-insurance liabilities totaled \$1.1 billion and were recorded in accrued expenses and other current liabilities, as well as other long-term liabilities on the consolidated balance sheets.